 One of the most active promoters of England’s bluestocking society was Benjamin Stillingfleet.
 He was a distinguished botanist, translator, and writer.
 He was also a tutor, and he and William Windham — Stillingfleet’s relative and pupil — set off on the Grand Tour in 1737.
 In 1740, while they were in Geneva, they formed a community said to be “dedicated to the pursuit of literary discussion and play-reading.”
 This was partly why some people have claimed that Stillingfleet was the first bluestocking.

-Despite all the information about Stillingfleet and his blue stockings, not all historians attribute the origination of the term to him.
+Despite all the information about Benjamin Stillingfleet and his blue stockings, not all historians attribute the origination of the term to him.
 Some historians credit it to an alternative source.
 Claims are that a Madame de Polignac, appeared at one of Montagu’s meetings in blue silk stockings.
 At the time the stockings were all the rage in Paris, and, thus, the term was adopted.
-(As a side note, the Madame de Polignac mentioned here is not the famous Yolande de Polastron, friend to Marie Antoinette, as she would have been a child in the 1750s, so it’s likely the reference is to her mother-in-law, Diane de Mazarin-Mancini).
+(As a side note, the Madame de Polignac mentioned here is not the famous Yolande de Polastron, friend to Marie Antoinette, as she would have been a child in the 1750s, so it’s likely the reference is to her mother-in-law, Diane de Mazarin-Mancini or some other relative).

 No matter how the bluestocking term originated, it eventually came to be associated more with women than men.
-This occurred despite the bluestocking term originally being applied only to males because “the garment was traditionally favoured by working class men.”
+This occurred despite the bluestocking term originally being applied only to males because the garment was traditionally worn by working class men.
 When the term first became linked to women, Horace Walpole, a man of letters, art historian, and antiquarian, thought highly of Montagu’s group and paid them a compliment.
 In 1769, Walpole wrote of the bluestockings stating that they were “the first public female club ever known … ladies … of distinguished virtue … [and] of the greatest beauty.”

 By the late 1700s positive references to the bluestockings had changed.
 “A gender shift occurred, women being more and more objects of the term [bluestocking] and often in a derogatory sense.”
 The derogatory trend continued, and, so, later, in 1823, William Hazlitt, an English writer and well-known critic of the time, noted that the “bluestocking is the most odious character in society … she sinks wherever she is placed, like the yolk of an egg, to the bottom, and carries the filth with her.”

-- Coxe, W. and Richard Lord Braybrooke, Literary Life and Select Works of Benjamin Stillingfleet, Volume 1, 1811
+- Coxe, W. and Richard Lord Braybrooke, Literary Life and Select Works of Benjamin Stillingfleet, Volume 1, 1811, p.
+237.